ViktorC/PararealML/README.md

  1. make sure you have a working Anaconda installation (see the [guide](https://docs.anaconda.com/anaconda/install/))
  1. `conda create -n {environment_name} python={python_version}` - replace `{environment_name}` with the name of your environment and replace `{python_version}` with any version number greater than or equal to `3.8`
  1. `conda activate {environment_name}`
+ 1. `conda install -c conda-forge imagemagick`
+ 1. `conda install -c conda-forge mpi`
  1. `conda install -c conda-forge mpi4py`
- 1. `conda install -c conda-forge imagemagick`
  1. `make install`

  On Windows, steps 1 to 5 do not apply.
 Instead, both Microsoft MPI and ImageMagick must be installed and added to the PATH manually.